heubeck/techsummit23-codingchallenges/5_Kotlin_Refactoring/README.md

 Please implement your solution by only changing the [Main.kt](./src/main/kotlin/com/mediamarktsaturn/techsummit23/Main.kt) file.

-You can add more functions if you deems them necessary but please **do not rename** the existing ones.
+You can add more functions if you deem necessary but please **do not rename** the existing ones.

 For testing your solution, you can either run